redhat-nfvpe/toad/README.md

   * `TCP: 80, 443`

 > **NOTE**: The security groups are only relevant for OpenStack cloud
 > deployments.
-There are no firewall rules managed by CIRA within a Vagrant
+There are no firewall rules managed by TOAD within a Vagrant
 > deployment.

 The base set of four VMs created for the CI components in OpenStack are listed